NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Electric Panel: Peak Electricity Power**
+**Electric Panel: Baseline Peak Electricity Power**

 Specifies the baseline peak electricity.
 Used for 2023 Existing Dwelling Meter-Based.
+If not provided, assumed to be zero.

 - **Name:** ``electric_panel_baseline_peak_electricity_power``
 - **Type:** ``Double``